RahulBendre1/legacy-ml-python/README.md

 ```
 1   Strings and Texts                         1
 2   Numbers, Dates, and Times                11
-3
+3   Iterators and Generators                 21
 4
 5
 6